nik875/nik875.github.io/index.markdown

 4. Conducted independent microbial genomics research into DNA representation and visualization using machine learning (paper upcoming), sparking my ongoing love for research and data science,

-And many more, with even more projects currently in the pipeline.
+And many more (see the [Projects](https://nik875.github.io/projects.html) page for a full list), with even more projects currently in the pipeline.

 ---